NRamrakh/Visual-Analytics-for-Covid-19-Data/Readme.md

 ## Tasks:

-1)How did different measures taken by different countries to control the Pandemic impact the total number of Covid-19 cases over the time?
+1) How did different measures taken by different countries to control the Pandemic impact the total number of Covid-19 cases over the time?

 2) What is the impact of vegan diet and non-vegan diet on the recovered cases and deaths in different countries?

 3) What is the correlation between nutrients consumed by recovered people in different countries?

-4)What is the correlation between the health of people, number of covid cases, deaths and recovered cases of different countries?
+4) What is the correlation between the health of people, number of covid cases, deaths and recovered cases of different countries?

 **We are going to visualize these tasks in Tableau.
 These jams are the visual representation of how these tasks might look like.**